Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 Where we made it such that the scrollbar expresses the range `[0, 1]`, with a step increment of `0.01` and an initial value of `0.5`.

-If we loose track of the `Adjustment` instance after constructing the scroll bar, we can retrieve it anytime using `get_adjustment`.
+If we loose track of the `Adjustment` instance after constructing the `ScrollBar`, we can retrieve it anytime using `get_adjustment`.

 ---